 - Influence – Working with your industry peers to contribute to the U.S. payments industry policies and best practices for the design, implementation, and use of EMV-enabled cards, devices and terminals and for implementation of new and emerging payments technologies.

 - Access – Collaborating with payments industry leaders to discuss and determine best practices for implementation of EMV and other new and emerging payments technologies in the U.S.

 - Networking – Establishing valuable contacts to help your organization establish your strategy for supporting the move to EMV and other new and emerging payments technologies.

 - Innovation – Working with peers to explore opportunities and challenges and to help prepare the U.S. payments infrastructure new and emerging payments technologies.

 - Lower research or implementation costs – Sharing work with peers from other organizations to reduce the time and cost needed to think through and plan complex payments implementation details, develop best practices and resolve industry issues.

 - Information, research and learning – Gaining priority access to new policies, technology advances, and legislative changes through Forum activities, projects and meetings.

-- Public opinion influence – Providing a unified, credible industry voice for payments in the U.S. that no single member can achieve alone with policy makers, media, analysts and other influencers.
+- Public opinion influence – Providing a unified, credible industry voice for payments in the U.S. that no single member can achieve alone with policy makers, analysts and other influencers.

 - Advance knowledge – Gaining market advantage by getting information and acting on it before many “outsiders” know it is happening.